 Attention - intensity of look, scrutinizing, staring, coaxing, holding eye contact, looming over, reaching for the dog.

-Sudden movement - running away, rushing toward, reaching over, gesturing with hands, unexpected person popping out from behind a car, automatic door opening, something dropped or tipping over.
+Sudden movement - running away, rushing toward, reaching over, gesturing with hands, unexpected person popping out from behind a car, the whoosh of an automatic door opening, something dropped or tipping over.

 Traffic - cars, buses, vans, trucks, big delivery trucks, motorcycles, shopping carts, wheelchairs, motorized scooters, walkers, strollers, skate boards, bicycles, road construction vehicles, snow plows, snow blowers, leave blowers.

-Weather - wind blowing, ice, snow, rain, hot sun, spring smells, leaves blowing.
+Weather - wind blowing, ice, snow, rain, thunder/lightning, hot sun, hot pavement, spring smells, leaves blowing.

-Terrain / footing - asphalt, concrete, lawn, floor grates, rubber mats, curbing, tile, carpet.
+Terrain / footing - asphalt, concrete, lawn, floor grates, rubber mats, curbing, slippery tile, carpet, stairs, ramps, elevators.

 Animals - sea gulls, crows, pigeons, sparrows, other dog walkers, dogs in cars or behind fences, stray cats, squirrels, and the skunk or raccoon that left a scent trail last night.

-Sounds - car engines, car doors slamming, rolling rattling sound of cart wheels, crashing of shopping carts, honking, sirens, car alarms, cell phones ringing, air brakes hissing, tires squealing, crunching of snow tires, splashing of puddles, music playing, loud speakers crackling, thumping bass of rap music in car stereo, dogs barking, birds, people talking, singing, kids giggling, laughing, babies crying, toddler tantrums, someone yelling, arguments, teenage banter, shoes on pavement, flapping flags or signs, sprinklers hissing, loud speaker, beep-beep-beep of something backing up.
+Sounds - car engines, car doors slamming, rolling rattling sound of cart wheels, crashing of shopping carts, honking, sirens, car alarms, cell phones ringing, air brakes hissing, tires squealing, a backfire crunching of snow tires, splashing of puddles, music playing, loud speakers crackling, thumping bass on a car stereo, dogs barking, birds, people talking, singing, kids giggling, laughing, babies crying, toddler tantrums, someone yelling, arguments, teenage banter, shoes on pavement, flapping flags or signs, sprinklers hissing, loud speaker, beep-beep-beep of something backing up.